xinehc/melon-supplementary/README.md

 ```

 > [!NOTE]
-> If your are working on HPC, please consider submitting a SLURM job for each `mmseqs` to make them run in parallel, and increase `--threads` to reduce the computational time!
+> If your are working on HPC, please consider submitting a SLURM job for each `mmseqs` to make them run in parallel, and increase `--threads` to reduce the computational time.

 ```bash
 mkdir -p prot/clustered